CyberCat-Institute/open-game-engine/README.md

 This repo is work in progress.
 Expect changes at any time!

-# What are open games
+# What are open games?

 _Open games_ are a mathematical structure allowing you to describe game-theoretical games. _Open-games-hs_ is a framework to write those games in a programmatic way and analyze those games.
 The framework is